k8y1b/Airbnb_data_city_classification/README.md

 # AirBnB Listings: An in depth dive into the world of short term sublets

 ## Team members
-Armandas Bartas\n
-Alex Romanus\n
-Gabriel Lanzaro\n
-Braeden Norman
+Armandas Bartas, Alex Romanus, Gabriel Lanzaro, Braeden Norman

 ## Description of the data